-Investor profile Risk-tolerant Risk-tolerant Nature of shares Registered shares or bearer shares represented by a global certificate Sub-fund currency EUR Fund manager DWS Investment GmbH Investment Advisor pfp Advisory GmbH, Börsenstraße 14, 60313 Frankfurt/Main, Germany The fund manager has entered into an advisory agreement with pfp Advisory GmbH.
+lavorata a santila Risk-tolerant Investor profile Nature of shares Registered shares or bearer shares represented by a global certificate Sub-fund currency EUR Fund manager DWS Investment GmbH Investment Advisor pfp Advisory GmbH, Börsenstraße 14, 60313 Frankfurt/Main, Germany The fund manager has entered into an advisory agreement with pfp Advisory GmbH.
 The investment advice shall thereby encompass analysis and recommendations of suitable investment instruments, which take into account sustainability risks.
 Performance benchmark - Risk benchmark CDAX Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg ("valuation date").
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg.
+Swing Pricing The sub-fund may apply Swing Pricing.
+If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com.
 Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 p.m.
 (Luxembourg time) on a valuation date are processed on the basis of the net asset value per share on the next valuation date.
 Orders received after 4:00 p.m.
 (Luxembourg time) are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited latest three bank business days after issue of the shares.
 The equivalent value is credited latest three bank business days after redemption of the shares.
 Expense cap Not to exceed 15% of the Management Company fee.
 The applied expense cap of a share class will not exceed 0.10% p.a. based on the net asset value of the relevant share class.
 Fractional shares Up to 4 decimal places

-Share class Currency of share class Management Company Fee p.a. (payable by the sub-fund) Service Fee p.a. (payable by the sub-fund) Taxe d'abonnement p.a. (payable by the sub-fund) Launch date SIC EUR 0% 1.50% 0% 0.01% p.a.
+Share class Currency of share class Front-end load (payable by the investor) Management Company Fee p.a. (payable by the sub-fund) Service Fee p.a. (payable by the sub-fund) Taxe d'abonnement p.a. (payable by the sub-fund) Launch date SIC EUR 0% 1.50% 0% 0.01% p.a.
 December 4, 2018 LC EUR up to 4% 1.50% 0% 0.05% p.a.
 December 4, 2018 IC5 EUR 0% 1.00% 0% 0.01% p.a.
 December 4, 2018

-\ Includes the advisory fee payable to pfp Advisory GmbH
+^{} Includes the advisory fee payable to pfp Advisory GmbH.